 Then we probe all local minima by setting all the parameters free in MCMC.
-We also introduce the higher-order effects into the modeling.
+We also introduce higher-order effects into the modeling.
 We include the annual microlens parallax effects \citep{Gould1992}, which are the light-curve distortions due to the Earth's orbital acceleration toward the Sun.
 The static binary-lens model has a perfect geometric degeneracy $(u_0, \alpha) \to -(u_0, \alpha)$, which is broken when taking the microlens parallax into account.
-For the $u_0>0$ and $u_0<0$ geometry, the lens takes different sides of the source trajectory, leading to different magnifications.
-The microlens parallax effects are described by $\bpi _\E$ vector with the East and North components $\bpi _\E = (\pi _{\rm E, E}, \pi_{\rm E, N})$, as defined in \citet{Gould2004}.
-We also consider the orbital motion of the binary lens, which can have degeneracies with microlens parallax \citep{Batista2011, Skowron2011}.
+For the $u_0>0$ and $u_0<0$ geometry, the lens takes different sides of the source trajectory, leading to different magnifications. {As defined in \citet{Gould2004}, the microlens parallax vector $\bpi _\E$ is described by the east and north components $\bpi _\E = (\pi _{\rm E,E}, \pi_{\rm E,N})$.} We also consider the orbital motion of the binary lens, which can have degeneracies with microlens parallax \citep{Batista2011, Skowron2011}.
 We apply the linearized orbital motion

-with two parameters $ds/dt$ and $d\alpha/dt$.
-This approximation is subject to physical constraints as discussed in \citet{Dong2009}.
+with the two parameters $ds/dt$ and $d\alpha/dt$.
+This approximation is subject to physical constraints, as discussed in \citet{Dong2009}.
 For a bound system, the ratio of the projected kinetic to the potential energy $\beta$ should be less than unity:

 where $\gamma = (ds/s\,dt, d\alpha /dt)$ and $\pi _\Sc$ is the trigonometric parallax of the source star.
 We adopt $\theta_\E = 0.73\,\mas$ and $\pi _\Sc = 0.185\,\mas$ (see \S~\ref{subsec:source_param}) and restrict the MCMC exploration to $\beta < 1$.